sharvani-rk/Sign-language-detection/README.md

-# Sign-language-detection
+# Sign Language Detection using Deep Learning

+This project focuses on detecting hand gestures representing alphabets (A–Z) using a deep learning model.
+A CNN/LSTM-based approach is used to recognize gestures from input images or video frames.

-Developed a sign language detection system using CNN/LSTM to recognize hand gestures for alphabets (A–Z).
-Processed image/video input using OpenCV and deep learning models.
-Enables real-time prediction, helping improve communication for people with hearing or speech impairments.
+The model is trained on sign language data and can predict alphabets in real time.
+This helps bridge communication gaps for people with hearing or speech impairments.

+Technologies used include Python, TensorFlow/Keras, and OpenCV.

+Dataset not uploaded due to size constraints.